EduardoZepeda/coffee-bytes-hugo/content/posts/mis-errores-de-seo-tecnico-y-como-los-optimice/index.en.md

     Posts-->Entry_1;
 ```

+The pages were the same but they weren't at the same place.
+I like to think that I overestimated google's capabilities to detect the new location of my content and act accordingly.

-The important thing to remember here is that search engines do not have a way to easily recognize that one entry is exactly the same as another if it has changed location, especially if this migration involves slight changes to the page.
+The important thing to remember here is that search engines do not have a way to easily recognize that one entry is exactly the same as another if it has changed location, especially if this migration involves major changes to the page.
 While it is true that Google can detect duplicate content and is able to render a web page, that doesn't mean it "sees" the entries visually, as a human would, in its guts it is still receiving and parsing text in the form of HTML.

-How could I have prevented the traffic drop?
-By means of a redirect, in this case it was enough to tell Google that if it accessed */202020/12/12/entry_1* it should redirect to */posts/entry_1*, and how? by returning an HTTP 302 or 308 response, Found or Permanent redirect, respectively.
+How could I have prevented my traffic decline?
+Using a plain, old and boring redirect.
+It should have been enough to tell Google that if it accessed */202020/12/12/entry_1* it should redirect to */posts/entry_1*, how? by returning an HTTP 302 or 308 response, Found or Permanent redirect, respectively.

 ### The absence of structured data or Schema markup

 When I used Wordpress the Yoast plugin took care of the structured data markup, but in Hugo this has to be done manually, so my website lasted a while without this structured data, the result?
-A penalty from google in the form of a decrease in impressions, and therefore traffic to my website.
+A penalty from google in the form of a decrease in the daily impressions, and therefore a traffic decline to my website.

 ![Screenshot of structured data markup on a web site](images/schema-ld+json.png "The structured data markup for a web site looks like this")

 {{<box type="info" message="Structured data markup is usually in the form of an application/ld+json script on a website, it cannot be seen visually but it is read by search engines and helps them to understand the type and relationships that exist between each of the entities on your website.">}}

-That was the tragic story of how I decreased my traffic being a layman in SEO.
+That was the tragic story of how my traffic went down abruptly, because I was a layman in SEO.

-But after this incident there is a happy ending, because I started reading about it and I learned a lot of things that I put into practice, right now the website is not at the level it was before but it is heading that way and the best thing is that now I know what I'm doing.
+But after that incident, I decided that i wouldn't allow for it to happen me again, so I started reading about SEO and I learned a lot of things that I put into practice later.
+I'm not going to lie to you, right now the website is not at the level that it was before but it is heading in that direction and the best part is that I know what I'm doing now.

-I had not given myself the opportunity to touch this topic in the blog, because semantically it is quite far from what most devs understand by web development, although it really is not.
+I had not given myself the opportunity to touch this topic in the blog, because semantically it is quite far from what most devs understand by web development, and most devs are not really interested in SEO.

-But I finally decided to write these mistakes in a post and if they can save you a couple of headaches, so much the better.
+But I finally decided to write these mistakes here so they can save you a couple of headaches in the future.